mbaldessari/tripleo-specs/specs/newton/pacemaker-lightweight-architecture.rst

 Work Items
 ----------

+* Evaluate if there are other services that can live without pacemaker (mongo)

 * Prepare the template that deploys the lightweight architecture.
   Initially, keep it as close as possible to the existing HA template and